hsjobeki/nix-types/README.md

 Type systems are good:

 - A good type-system can proof correctness of code at compile time.
-- Additional benefits through linting, self-documenting, etc.

-__`doc-strings` are the last possible solution in my opinion.
+__`doc-strings` are the best possible solution in my opinion.
 Because they dont alter the nix language itself, but allow for static type checking from external tools. (like `nil`)__

-Typing in docstrings has been done in `javascript` and is currently under construction in the newest version, to be fully compatible with typescript.
-Also Python has made the same approach, with type annotations, but they are one, or more steps further than the current nix ecosystem is.
-No nix developer want to compare himself with javascript, but the truth is, that the typing system in untyped javascript is nowadays way better than in nix.
+With doc-strings we can give first shot, which might not be 100% perfect and doesn't alter the nix language.
+Building on top of that we can evaluate the type system and show if it represents the code close enough for a second proposal.
+Then that second proposal could integrate the types into the nix language itself.

 Thats why I decided to give it a try.
-At least to clearify the conventions of the current type system.
+At least to clearify the conventions of the current type-comment-system.
 And introduce a really consistent and reliable `intermediate representation`  of types in nix In [nipkgs/lib/*](https://github.com/NixOS/nixpkgs/tree/master/lib) there are some files that contain descriptive type comments.
+And this approach aims to reach high compatibilty with that but also to be intuitive and consistent with the existing language paradigms.

 ## Convention